Please click the links below to jump to a particular section

 What to Expect

-A typical day starts with breakfast, followed by Main Hall, which includes a time of worship, some games and a chance to learn about the theme for the day’s Bible Study.
+Main Hall which includes a time of worship, some games and a chance to learn about the theme for the day’s Bible Study.

-After this is Shhh Time, a chance to be still and listen to what God might be telling you that day – stare at the clouds as they go past, look at the grass and marvel at God’s creation.
+Shhh Time a chance to be still and listen to what God might be telling you that day – stare at the clouds as they go past, look at the grass and marvel at God’s creation.
 Just shut your eyes and listen to the stillness.

-During NET1 teens meet together with their small group to look deeper at the day’s Bible Study; there will be time to talk together and time for private Bible Study during that time.
+NET1 a time for teens to meet together with their small group to look deeper at the day’s Bible Study; there will be time to talk together and time for individual Bible Study during that time.

-After lunch, which comes next, Interact Time is a chance to go to workshops or seminars, play games, join in with other fun activities or just hang out with friends.
+Interact Time a chance to play games, join in with other fun activities or just hang out with friends.
 Get to know some new friends, or spend time with those you came with.

-There’s more time in evening Interact Time to hang out with friends, maybe join in with some night games or watch a movie in the evenings before NET3 - a quick catch up with their small group - and then bed!
+Interact Time hang out with friends, maybe join in with some night games or watch a movie in the evenings

 Details of arrival day will be published soon.